 Mental health is critically important due to how many aspects of an individual’s life it can impact.
 Sound mental health is the foundation for a healthy life.

-Mental health awareness month happens each year in the month of May.
-The main goal of the month is to raise awareness not only of the prevalence of mental health issues in the world but also to help reduce the stigma that is associated with them.
-Many non-profit and non-governmental organizations turn their focus to making sure that anyone who is struggling with mental health issues is able to get the help that they need when they need it.
+First observed in 1949, Mental Health Awareness Month happens each year in May.
+The main goal is to raise awareness not only of the prevalence of mental health issues in the world but also to help reduce the stigma that is associated with them.

 Medicare Part B (the portion of Medicare that governs medical insurance) does cover a variety of mental health services.
 These include services that fall under doctor’s visits and treatments that are performed outside of a hospital setting.